 Is High Pool Phosphate Levels Harmful

-Phosphate in pool water is Safe in fact it is Very Safe.
+Still, Phosphate in pool water is Safe, it is Very Safe.
 Found naturally in nature.
 High Phosphate levels are not toxic to people or animals unless they are present at very high levels.
 Digestive problems could occur from extremely high levels of phosphate.
 Phosphates are added to drinking water in some states in the country to prevent corrosion caused by copper and lead in pipes.

 Because of this, Oxygen that is dissolved in water would be sucked out of the stream or river producing an anaerobic environment that would snowball killing fish and plant life that will decompose and will add more nutrients and chemicals to the water, and so on causing a snowball effect.
 That’s a Biological Problem Not a Pool Problem!